 Branding is the first impression your prospective client gets of your business from letterheads to business cards to outdoor signs to your website and social media.

 For startups and small businesses, branding is essential to position your company effectively in the marketplace, think of all that repeat business.

 Evolving Media has been designing websites for a long time.
 Clients that have listened to our ideas and our suggestions have received an excellent return on their Investment.
 Some clients have grown into large corporations, others are content with the steady pace of new clients they receive.

 Here are a couple examples:

 Alexandria Veterinary Clinic in North Glengarry.
 This client had a major problem where potential new clients couldn’t find the location.
 Evolving Media was commissioned to design and host a simple website, where photos, maps providing directions, and simple text, where the main ingredients.
-This website was launched a few years ago, the clinic, has received 4 to 6 new clients daily, from as far east as Quebec City, and as far west as Hamiliton.
-The website, despite its simplicity has had a great influence on this veterinary client.
+The original website was launched in 2011, the clinic, has received 4 to 6 new clients daily, from as far east as Quebec City, and as far west as Hamilton.
+The current website was updated in October 2018, despite its simplicity, continues to have great influence on this veterinary clinic.